WebCoder49/code-input/docs/modules-and-frameworks/hljs/nuxt/_index.md

 > You might want to replace the second file with your own theme, but you need the first file.

-## 3. Initialize the textarea
+## 3. Initialize a code-input element

 Create a component with whatever name you want.
 Perhaps `app/components/CodeEditor.vue`.
-Paste the following into it:
+Read the following code then paste it into the file:

 ```html
 <template>